'Complex and vulnerable individual' died from natural causes, inquest hears

 Mr Bailey was described as a “complex and vulnerable individual” and took medication for a range of conditions, including paranoid schizophrenia and attention deficit hyperactivity disorder (ADHD), the inquest heard.

-Shaun Cooper, the hospital director, provided documentary evidence into the time before Mr Bailey’s death.
+Shaun Cooper, the home manager, provided documentary evidence into the hours before Mr Bailey’s death.

 “He was seen up at around 7.50am, having a cigarette,” said Mr Cooper, adding the 25-year-old was in “good humour” and “positive behaviour”.